mikamautnerrohde/researchproject/rp-project-FAQ.md

 Every Research Project involves two distinct assessors.
 One of these is the examiner, who should be a senior researcher at the UvA.
 Datanose wants to see explicitly which of the assessors takes on this role.
 It is important to consider the following.

 * If a project is *internal* (at UvA), the examiner will be assessing all elements (experimental work, presentation and report).
 Choose the person who has agreed to this, so a senior researcher at the institute where you are working.
-* If a project is *external* (to UvA), the examiner will only be the second reader of the final report.
+* If a project is *external* (to UvA), the examiner will only be the second reader of the final report, who is based at UvA.
 Please select the person who has agreed to this role.
 * Fill in the examiner first.
 * In the assessor field, fill in the name of the other assessor.
 If this assessor is not from UvA, you may need to click the blue box labeled "Not in list" in the dialog that pops up when you enter the name of the assessor.